C4b1nb0yEnterprise/Remote-Rotom/README.md

 - Only accepts interactions from users with a specific Discord role.
 - Provides a simple status overview and detailed embeds for devices and their walkers, if enabled.
 - Supports commands for device restart, reboot, logcat retrieval, and running Rotom jobs.
+- Supports dragonite command to start quest re-scan for selected area.
 - Periodically checks Rotom host and device status, alerting and triggering power cycle on downtime.

 ## Setup & Install